Ulq15/ZorkJava/README.md

 # ZorkJava
-Zork in Java and Javafx\n
+Zork in Java and Javafx

-This is currently a work in progress\n
+This is currently a work in progress

-\n
-To-Do:\n
+To-Do:
--Creating ALL items\n
+-Creating ALL items
--Creating NPCs\n
+-Creating NPCs
 -Populating Rooms with corresponding items
 -Populating Rooms with corresponding npcs -Implementing restrictions and conditions to room access